cmedved/picat/README.md

 ## Usage
 1. Pressing the joystick in any direction switches to a different view.
 2. The #5 and #6 button will record a feeding from different people.
 This can be edited at the top of the script file.
+Will only record once every 30 seconds.
+3. Holding both button 5 and 6 for at least 3 seconds will delete the last record every 3 seconds.
+Pushing the buttons will still initially record a feed though, if not during the 30 second safety window.

 There are only two views:
 1. Screen that shows whether cats need food and the last feed time.